earthly/earthly/docs/guides/basics.md

 #Declare a target, build
 build:
-     # Copy the source files from build context to the build enviroment as a layer
+     # Copy the source files from build context to the build enviroment
     COPY src src
     # Save the python source in an artifact dir called src (it can be later
     SAVE ARTIFACT src /src